wilberquito/wilberquito.github.io/_posts/2024-08-25-data_augmentation_e_commerce_opinion.md

 |soft rating|0.036042|0.941389|0.726893|-0.062530|1.000000|

-From this information it is pretty clear that `positive feedback count` bothers more than helps.
+From this information, it's evident that the `positive feedback count` is more of a hindrance than a help.
+Additionally, it doesn't directly reflect the user's opinion but rather how others have interpreted it.
-And not only that but it is a feature that doesn't really talk about the user opinion but how other interpreted.

 ```python